FIVE MINUTES WITH: LACHLAN MOORHEAD

 Q: What’s next for you?

 A: What’s next for me is to work towards the Paris Olympics.
-I’ve beaten the fighter in the world top 10 and I’ve broken the top 25 myself.
+I’ve beaten the fighter in the world top and I’ve broken the top 25 myself.
 My goal is to win a medal at the Paris Olympics.
-I’ve trained full-time since I was 18, and I believe if I continue on this trajectory of commitment and sacrifice to the sport, then the sky is the limit.
+I’ve trained full-time since I was 18, and I believe if I this trajectory of commitment and sacrifice to the sport, then the sky is the limit.